neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBeLiquidityManager

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not the liquidity manager.

 ```js
 function mustBeLiquidityManager(IStore s) public view